 There is also ice climbing in the Northern Corries and the unique Cairngorm Sled Dog Adventure Centre for husky safaris.
 35 mins drive (07767 270526)

 From white water rafting, canyoning and river tubing to a serene sea kayak in search of the Moray Firth dolphins we recommend, of the many adventure specialists, Full on Adventure based out of Aviemore.
 20 mins drive.
 (01479 420123)

 Fishing permits are available for a wonderful private stretch of the Spey (10 mins drive) from Mortimers of Grantown-on-Spey (01479 872684) and equipment hire, practice and instruction can be found at Craggan Outdoors (15 mins) (01479 873283)

 Dramatic mountain scenery provides the backdrop and endless woodland paths, the base for some of the best mountain biking in the country.
 From the Lazy Duck, Abernethy Forest leads up onto the Ryvoan Pass and down to Loch Morlich, one of the many brilliant tracks in the area.
-Wolftrax at Laggan, near Newtonmore, is a mountain biking park with different downhill tracks to suit all abilities and adrenaline levels, from sheer rock face drop-offs to meandering wooden paths through the Strathmashie Forest.
-(01528 544366)
+Two bike parks are close by, Glenlivet literally on the doorstep and Wolftrax at Laggan further away.
+Ask Duckeeper Phil for local trail information.

 Ride Cairngorm in Boat of Garten has bike & ebike hire and sales, a repair workshop, and a small café.
 They can also help with local trails and ideas for rides.
 10 mins drive.
 (01479 831729)